 Any written reply from the applicant expressing dissatisfaction with Ada's response to a request will be treated as a complaint, whether or not the applicant has expressly stated a wish to have the decision reviewed.
 This includes appeals against decisions to withhold information.
-Tom Fogden, Dean of the College is initially responsible for handling complaints.
+The Director of Finance and Operations is initially responsible for handling complaints.
 A response will be provided within 20 working days.
-Tom can be contacted via Tom@adacollege.org.uk
+The Director of Finance and Operations can be contacted via finance@ada.ac.uk